Unibeautify/sparser/readme.md

 * If contributing code ensure that you provide a healthy serving of unit test code samples and pass the validation build.
 I am not emotionally tied to code style concerns.
 I tried to add as many of my preferred code style opinions to the ESLint validation rules, so as long as contributing code passes the validation build and includes enough coverage from unit test samples I will accept it.
 * If you wish to contribute new language support or write a new lexer file please see the [lexer readme](lexers/readme.md) to get started.
 * QA and user acceptance is always a huge concern.
-If you notice a defect please open a [github issue](https://github.com/Unibeautify/parse-framework/issues/new).
+If you notice a defect please open a [github issue](https://github.com/Unibeautify/sparser/issues/new).
 I cannot be aware of all user concerns or edge cases and so feedback from users is absolutely critical to building a quality application.

 ## FAQ

 ### Why a table instead of a tree like other parsers?
 Arrays are faster to access at execution time potentially allowing consumers to write much faster applications.
 Arrays are also simple to reason about and manipulate both directly in the code and at execution time.

 Most importantly, though, is this allows a simplified standard format that is easy to maintain, document, and consume.
-If you don't like the lexers provided in the framework then write your own and submit a pull request.
+If you don't like the lexers provided then write your own and submit a pull request.

 ### How fast does it parse JavaScript?
 Try it yourself: